You can make an appointment to see a doctor, nurse practitioner, nurse or healthcare assistant by telephoning the surgery.

-Some of our appointments can be pre-booked.
-GP and Nurse appointments can also be pre-booked for your convenience - please ask a member of reception for more details when telephoning.
+GP appointments can be booked up to two weeks in advance.
+Nurse appointments can also be pre-booked for your convenience - please ask a member of reception for more details when telephoning.

 Automated Telephone Booking Service

-You can book an appointment to see any one of our doctors using Patient Partner anytime, day or night.
-You do not have to wait until 8am to ring the surgery, you can now book an appointment whenever you want to do so.
+You can book an appointment to see one of our doctors using Patient Partner day or night.
+You do not have to wait until 08:00 to ring the surgery, we release appointments for the following day at 18:30 the night before.

 There are some limitations.
-What you can’t do is pick a specific day or time to be seen or which particular doctor you want to see.
+What you can’t do is pick a specific day or time to be seen.
 We also do not offer nurse appointments using Patient Partner although we will be looking to offer this option in the future.

 You can also change an appointment, or cancel an appointment using Patient Partner.

-If you feel you do not need an appointment or visit, then you may request telephone advice.
-The doctors/nurses can respond to telephone messages at the end of morning and evening surgery.
+If you feel you do not need an appointment or visit, then you may request routine telephone advice.
+It is therefore important that you keep your contact details up to date.

 If you require advice regarding the following matters please make the receptionist aware when booking the appointment with the nurse in order for more time to be allocated: